|

 restringing the weights in one of my double-hung sash windows.
 Typically, he

-minimized the difficulty of the job, but in fact it’s incredibly finicky and if
+minimized the difficulty of the job, but in actual fact it’s incredibly finicky, and if

 you don’t know the tricks, your chances of getting it right are between slim and none.
-I’m left feeling that those of us who care about heritage need to do more to cultivate and assure the passing on of these old
+I’m left feeling that those of us who care about heritage need to do a lot more to cultivate and ensure the passing on of these old

-woodworking skills, else we risk enduring a period of unacceptable options.
-The picture below shows Vern and I with a gate he's copied exactly from a deteriorated original from the vegetable garden on the Savage property.
+woodworking skills, else we risk a long period of unacceptable options.
+The picture below shows Vern and I with a gate that he's copied exactly, from a deteriorated original from the vegetable garden on the Savage property.

 |